End2EndAI/travel-ai-translator/README.md

 ## Demo

 To see the Travel AI Translator in action, please visit the live demo webapp [here](https://lfontaine.pythonanywhere.com/) or download the android app on the Play Store [here](https://play.google.com/store/apps/details?id=com.end2endai.traveltranslatorai&pcampaignid=web_share).
-This demo is hosted on PythonAnywhere, an online platform that supports Python web applications.

 Try recording your own voice and see how efficiently and accurately it transcribes and translates your words.
 This tool can greatly assist you during your travels or in any cross-language conversation scenario.

 ## Table of Contents